arminAnderson/Hammerhead42/README.md

 * Rubber feet
 * One set of 2u stabs for right hand side (optional)

-# v0.9
+# v0.9 (current)
 * Now using PCB instead of handwire

 # Fixes planned for 1.0
 * Right now, the case uses printed washers to help pin the case to the pcb, and rubber feet on the bottom to keep the pcb off the desk.
-I'd like to design a 2 piece case with a bottom
+Originally I did this to keep the thickness as minimal as possible, but I'd like to design a 2 piece case with a bottom
+* Some of the mounting holes for the case on the pcb are tenths of a mm off, which probably isn't even perceptible but I want to get those perfectly aligned
 * Cases without the RKJXT1F and/or trackpad
+* A way to mount the trackpad without a full case
 * Full build guide
 * Multiple key configurations (all 1u, for example).
 Currently, the non-1u keys are
   * 1.25 tab